mrdipeshashah/Strategic-Maturity-Model/README.md

 | **4.0** | **Strategic Bridge** | Deep dives into CAC payback, bridge financials, and unit economic milestones. |

 ## DATA FOUNDATIONS
-THe most critical step is collecting the right data and getting the right data structure.
+The most critical step is collecting the right data and getting the right data structure.

 This Google Doc provides an example of the data required, how it should be structured.